corcor27/hpc-intro-aber/_episodes/13-scheduler.md

 of commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.

-> ## Project codes
->
-> Project codes allow the resources used to be recorded to a project and
-> provides information on what research is used which resources.
-It allows
-> for focussing attention on certain projects if issues are spotted.
->
-> Can you find your available project codes on [mySCW](https://my.supercomputing.wales)?
-{: .challenge}

 In this case, the job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.